 This might include knowing how to use a glucagon kit in an emergency.
 Glucagon is a hormone that helps to raise blood sugar levels.
 If you have a severe hypo or if you lose consciousness a glucagon injection can help restore your blood sugar to a safer level.

 It's a good idea if family members and close friends know how to use the kit, in case you can't give yourself the injection.

 Many people who take insulin wear an insulin bracelet or badge.
 These items can be marked with personal information that can help medical personnel in an emergency.

 The type of insulin you take will depend on how your body responds to insulin and how you want to use it.
 Your doctor or diabetes nurse will help you to work out which type of insulin is best for you, and to work out a dosing schedule that suits you.

 It might take some time to get your dosing schedule to fit well with how you live.
 Different people need different dosing schedules.
 The amount of insulin you need changes according to how much you eat and how much exercise you take.

 The first drug many people with type 2 diabetes will be prescribed is metformin.
 Many people who take insulin will keep taking metformin.
-Some people find that they can manage their blood sugar best by having an shot of long-acting insulin at night.
-If that doesn't work they might also have shots before meals.
+Some people find that they can manage their blood sugar best by having an injection of long-acting insulin at night.
+If that doesn't work they might also have injections before meals.

 You will have to adjust your dose of insulin if you plan to eat, or to exercise, more or less than usual.
 But if you have trouble mixing insulin pre-mixed versions are available.